dltxio/dltxio.github.io/culture.md

 # DLTx culture

 ## Team culture
-* Be opitionated
+* Be opitionated.
 * Work as a team.
 Not just say we do, but actually do it.
 Pull up a chair, pair program.
-* Get it done
+* Get it done.
+* Collaborate.
+Face to face, slack etc.
+* Take ownership.
+You are p
+* Not just a dev.
+Understand that your part of the business too.
+Your delivery has an impact on the bussiness, and ultimately your salary.
+* We all make mistakes.
+Reflect, learn, grow.
+* Practice agile.

 ## Development culture
-* Understand done means in production
+* Understand done means in production.
 * Make PRs, not complaints.
 "Rants" are allowed, but will cost $5.
-* Tabs not spaces
+* Tabs not spaces.
-* Complete the sprint
+* Complete the sprint.
+* Raise problems early.
+* Pull not push.
+Select an issue or task that best fits your capabilities.